- Sermon Notes

 Psalm 51:16-17, “For You do not delight in sacrifice, otherwise I would give it; You are not pleased with burnt offering.
 The sacrifices of God are a broken spirit; a broken and a contrite heart, O God, You will not despise.”

-Illus – Leonard Nimoy, the famous “Spock,” died this week.
-His famous greeting, “Live long and prosper,” was actually a Jewish blessing and comes from the understanding that spiritual prosperity comes from God.
+Illus – Leonard Nimoy, the famous “Spock” from Star Trek was famous for the Vulcan greeting, “Live long and prosper.”
+But it was actually a Jewish blessing and comes from the understanding that spiritual prosperity comes from God.

-- Be transformed, Paul is saying, that you may prove what the will of God is, that which is good and well pleasing and perfect.
+- Do not be conformed to this world, but be transformed by the renewing of your mind, and then you will see for yourself what the will of God is, that which is good and well pleasing and perfect.

 A. Do not be conformed to the world

-- In other words, the world wants to squeeze you into its mold; and there’s a part of us that wants to fit in to that mold, to be cool, to be accepted.
+- In other words, the world wants to shape you into its mold; and there’s a part of us that wants to fit in to that mold, to be cool, to be accepted.
+There’s a part of us that wants the approval of the world, but that’s the flesh part of us.

-Illus – The word for world is not the common “cosmos.”
+Illus – The word for world here is not the usual word cosmos.
 Instead, it is the word “eon” which mean, ‘the age in which we live,’ or the culture around us.

-- But the world’s view of things is distinctly different than God’s view.
+- The world’s view of things is distinctly different than God’s view.
 Certainly the world’s view of marriage is different than God’s view.

 Illus – God’s view says, “Till death do us part.”
-The world’s view of marriage is, “Till boredom do we part, or till conflict do we part, or until we have irreconcilable differences.”
+The world’s view of marriage is, “Till boredom do we part, or till conflict do we part, or until we have irreconcilable differences do we part.”

-- Is there any question but that the world’s view of sex is distinctly different than God’s view?
+- Is there any question but that the world’s view of sex is distinctly different than God’s view of sex?
 God made it beautiful and pure and honorable…

 - Being conformed comes from outside pressure.